 Then, there are weeds!
 Weeds include all the negative behavior, such as whining, complaining, negotiating, arguing, not listening, disrespect, kids squabbling, and general attitudes of negativity.

 Your home may be place where you invest more of your energy in weeds than seeds.
 If so, you likely have a few struggles on your hands.
-If you take the 30-day challenge, you can turn this around and make 2008 the best year ever.
+If you take the 30-day challenge, you can turn this around and make this year the best year ever.

 How do you do this?

 You start watering seeds very heavily.
 For the next 30 days, obsess on moments of thoughtfulness, kindness, hard work, and responsibility.
 When the kids are carrying their plate from the table to the dishwasher, touch them on the shoulder and smile.
 When they help to carry in the groceries, gently wink at them.
 While they are doing their homework, walk by and give them a 30 second shoulder rub.
 When they are playing well together, walk by and smile, or bring them a cup of juice, or give them a thumbs-up.
 Every time you give your attention to these positive moments, you are watering seeds of responsibility with your attention and energy.

 In addition however, you must “starve weeds.”
 You must avoid giving your energy to weeds, or otherwise they just keep growing.
 Have you noticed that you can bring harsh consequences upon these “weed like behaviors” and they just still don’t seem to go away?
 It’s because you keep watering them…watering them with your attention and energy.